karthikkondagurla/HabitTracker/README.md

 - All habits and their completion logs are stored locally on your device using `AsyncStorage`, so your data is safe even if you close the app.

 ### 5. Responsive and Themed UI
-- **Light and Dark Mode:** The app automatically adapts to your device’s color scheme.

 - **Modern UI:** Uses custom tab navigation, floating action buttons, and smooth transitions for a delightful user experience.
 - **Emoji and Color Coding:** Each habit gets a unique emoji and pastel color for easy identification.